ImCityHunter/wbdv-s2020-RestaurantManagementSystem-FinalProject/README.md

   add `/users/${user_id}` <br />

 - Meal/Product
   - Find Info about all products <br />
   add `/products/all` <br />

   - Find Info about a specific item/meal/product: use `151` as an sample <br />
   add `/products/${product_id}`

+#### Database
+Our database is therefore also launched on heroku.
+The specific information is here `jdbc:mysql://us-cdbr-iron-east-01.cleardb.net/heroku_0a098ba37876f06serverTimezone=UTC&characterEncoding=utf8&autoReconnect=true&useSSL=false&allowMultiQueries=true`